graalvm/graalvm-demos/graalpy-eval-demo/README.md

 # GraalPy Evaluating Demo
-This small application demonstrates how to use GraalPy to evaluate a Python file from a Java application using Maven.
+This small application demonstrates how to use GraalPy to evaluate a Python file from a Java application, built with Maven.
 The application contains a Main class that evaluates an external Python file named _Hello.py_ when run.

 The example also shows how to produce a native executable using [GraalVM](https://www.graalvm.org/).

 ## Preparation

 Install a JDK 21, ensure that it is on your classpath, and set the value of `JAVA_HOME` accordingly.
 We recommend GraalVM for JDK 21 that can be easily installed using [SDKMAN!](https://sdkman.io/).
+(For other download options, see [GraalVM Downloads](https://www.graalvm.org/downloads/).)
 ```bash
 sdk install java 21.0.2-graal
 ```